zikozee/K8s-Resources/README.md

   	=============
 	LOADBALANCER:
 	=============
-Only supported Cloud Platforms like Google cloud, AWS or Azurewe can levergage native load balancer all we have to do is set the the type of service to LoadBalancer
+Only supported Cloud Platforms like Google cloud, AWS or Azure we can levergage native load balancer all we have to do is set the the type of service to LoadBalancer
 													=============
 if platform is not supported even if we set it to LoadBalancer, it will work as NodePort